Marketing 101 – Customer Service & Brand Equity

 3. Consumer response to marketing

 Third, customers’ differential responses, which make up brand equity, are rejected in perceptions, preferences, and behaviour related to all aspects of brand marketing.
 For example, including choice of a brand, recall of past experiences, response to a sales promotion, and evaluations of a proposed brand extension.

 Building brands on compelling consumer insights

-Organizations and advertising agencies have now discovered that merging of the market research department with their database marketing team has not necessarily led to a stream of consumer insights to build strong brands.
+Organizations and advertising agencies have now discovered that merging the market research and database marketing team has not necessarily led to a stream of consumer insights to build strong brands.
 They have now migrated to a more sophisticated and technologically advanced CEM platform (of the likes of LitmusWorld) to capture consumer insights and improve customer experience.

 1. Discovering consumer commonalities by aggregating and integrating data:

 Understanding and analysing consumer emotions through open text feedback questions often enable grouping of your customer base on the basis of their emotions, common issues and so on.
 Text analytics enables CX professionals to uncover gaps in the process that otherwise would not have come up through an everyday feedback questionnaire.